DIARY-IMF, World Bank 2014 fall meetings in Washington

 Sunday, Oct.
 12

-0800/1200 - Bank of England Deputy Governor Andrew Bailey and U.S. Federal Deposit Insurance Corporation Vice Chairman are among the participants at an event sponsored by the Institute of International Bankers.
+0800/1200 - BoE Deputy Governor Andrew Bailey and U.S. Federal Deposit Insurance Corporation Vice Chairman are among the participants at an event sponsored by the Institute of International Bankers.

-0920/1320 - IMF Managing Director Christine Lagarde and BoE Governor Mark Carney speak at an event on "The Future of Finance."
+0920/1320 - IMF Managing Director Christine Lagarde and BoE Governor Mark Carney speaks at an event on "The Future of Finance."

 1105/1505 - BlackRock CEO Laurence Fink, HSBC Holdings Group Chairman Douglas Flint and Swedish central bank Governor Stefan Ingves speak at an event on "The Future of Finance."